Freeze, Prompt, and Adapt: A Framework for Source-free Unsupervised GNN Prompting: Conclusions

-In conclusion, we have introduced \namemodel, a novel unsupervised prompting framework for \gnns that overcomes the limitations of existing prompting methods, particularly in scenarios where labeled data is unavailable. \namemodel eliminates the need for updating the base \gnn's parameters on new downstream tasks.
-By leveraging techniques inspired by consistency regularization and pseudo-labeling, \namemodel enhances the generalization of the base pre-trained \gnns without supervision.
+In conclusion, we have introduced \namemodel, a novel unsupervised prompting framework for \gnns that overcomes the limitations of existing prompting methods, particularly in scenarios where labeled data is unavailable. \namemodel eliminates the need for updating the base \gnn's parameters on new downstream tasks. \namemodel also enhances the generalization of the base source-trained \gnns without supervision.
 Experimental results over various datasets validate the effectiveness of \namemodel which outperforms the state-of-the-art prompting methods that rely on labeled data on both graph and node classification tasks in many settings.

+\textit{Limitations \& Future Work. } Since we do not involve training the projection head of the source-trained \gnn for downstream tasks, \namemodel assumes that the source and target domains share the same label space.
+Thus, it is not designed for a general label distribution shift with new target classes.
+This limitation is tied to \namemodel's frozen-head requirement.
+The lack of a unified discrete output space across graph tasks and datasets requires retraining or fine-tuning a task-specific projection head to handle new labels, which falls outside our \problemname setting.
+Developing universal graph vocabularies or output spaces for open-vocabulary graph prompting is an important future direction.
+Another interesting future direction would be to develop a method that selects high-quality pseudolabels in the presence of a severe covariate shift.